 - Permitted the U.S. attorney general to investigate the use of poll taxes in state and local elections (poll taxes were then banned in 1966 by the U.S. Supreme Court)

 The new law was largely ignored in some areas of the South, but it did give Black voters a means to challenge voter suppression tactics in court, and voter turnout for Black voters increased from 6% in 1964 to 59% in 1969.

 Section 5: Disenfranchisement

-Section 5 of the Voting Rights Act contains provisions that apply only to jurisdictions that were engaging in egregious voting discrimination to disenfranchise minority voters in 1965.
-It prevented those states from implementing any laws, statutes, or practices that affected voting without prior approval from the U.S. Attorney General or the U.S. District Court in Washington, D.C.
+Section 5 of the Voting Rights Act contains provisions that apply only to states or jurisdictions that were engaging in egregious voting discrimination to disenfranchise minority voters.
+It prevented state legislatures from implementing any laws, statutes, or practices that affected voting without prior approval from the U.S. Attorney General or the U.S. District Court in Washington, D.C.

 The states or jurisdictions that were ordered to comply were identified by a “coverage formula," which was extended in 1970 and again in 1975.
 It included nine states and parts of six other states.